St. Mary Basilica, Natchez: History

-The Diocese of Natchez (now the Diocese of Jackson) was erected in 1837, and in 1842 construction began on a new cathedral.
+The Diocese of Natchez (now the Diocese of Jackson) was erected in 1837, and in 1842, construction began on a new cathedral.

 It was dedicated on December 25, 1843, but the diocese had to wait until 1882 for the building to be completed, forty years after construction commenced.
 The building was consecrated on September 19, 1886, and remained the cathedral of the diocese until 1977.
 It was designated a minor basilica on September 8, 1998, and dedicated as such on September 25, 1999.

-In 2007 the body of Bishop John J. Chanche, S.S. the first Catholic bishop of Mississippi, was exhumed from a Baltimore, Maryland catholic cemetery and returned to Natchez to be reinterred in St. Mary Basilica's church yard.
+In 2007, the body of Bishop John J. Chanche, S.S., the first Catholic bishop of Mississippi, was exhumed from a Baltimore, Maryland, Catholic cemetery and returned to Natchez to be reinterred in St. Mary Basilica's church yard.

 Architecture

 Our Lady of Sorrows was designed by Baltimore architect Robert Cary Long Jr.; the supervising architect was James Hardie.
 It is similar to Long's contemporary Church of St. Alphonsus in Baltimore.

-The brick structure is two stories in height, and it was constructed on a partially raised basement.
+The brick structure is two stories tall and was constructed on a partially raised basement.
 It features a semi-circular apsidal end, ornamental pinnacles, and buttresses.
 The central square tower that is capped with a spire is embedded into the structure, and it has a recessed Gothic-arched entrance.
 The tower is topped with pinnacles.

-Original organ is H. Pilcher and Sons dating to 1882.
+The original organ is H. Pilcher and Sons, dating to 1882.
 The Basilica underwent some restoration after sustaining damage in a tornado.